MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Fixed a Known issue where [HoloLens user couldn't launch Microsoft Edge](hololens-troubleshooting.md#fixed---hololens-user-cant-launch-microsoft-edge) if ApplicationManagement/AllowAllTrustedApps GPO is disabled.
 - Improved reliability in remote diagnostic log collection via Microsoft Intune, especially for logs of larger sizes.
-- When initiating a Device Wipe of a HoloLens 2 from Intune, the device will now be deleted for Intune's console after the device is wiped.
+- When initiating a Device Wipe of a HoloLens 2 from Intune, the device is now deleted for Intune's console after the device is wiped.
 - Improved reliability when using the AutoRestartRequiredNotificationDismissal and ScheduleRestartWarning policies.

 ## Windows Holographic, version 22H1